DennisLfromGA/supayuzamenyu/README.md

 * easy to delete Ubuntu environments

 ## Installing Crouton Extension
 * install the [crouton extension from Chrome Store](https://goo.gl/OVQOEt), which provides integration with Chromium OS so that can copy/cut/paste to and from Chrome and Ubuntu.
-Also enables Ubuntu windows and tbs in Chrome.
+Also enables Ubuntu windows and tabs in Chrome.

 ## Installing menu
 * enter developer mode (see [developer mode](./developer_mode.md))